 It stars Joaquin Phoenix in his most real-life biographical depiction since his flattering portrayal of Johnny Cash in Walk the Line (2005).
-Once again, Phoenix clearly shows his broad brush skill in character acting, brilliantly portraying the nerdy, paraplegic misanthrope.
+Once again, Phoenix clearly shows his broad-brush skill in character acting, brilliantly portraying the nerdy, paraplegic misanthrope.
 Like the moody Commodus in Gladiator (2000), Phoenix has long excelled at depicting bitter, selfish, tortured and emotionally crippled characters, and this may be my favourite role of his yet.
-Which means something, because he has given some stellar performances throughout his career, in films like Her (2013) and Inherent Vice (2014).
-Not to mention his much anticipated upcoming role playing the Joker, with recent teaser images that have gotten the internet in a frenzy.
+This means something, because he has given some stellar performances throughout his career, in films like Her (2013) and Inherent Vice (2014).
+Not to mention his much anticipated upcoming role-playing the Joker, with recent teaser images that have gotten the internet in a frenzy.

 Phoenix himself is a tortured character, like John Callahan, and one whose past has long played muse to his acting life.
 Plagued by the death of his brother River Phoenix as a youth, who killed himself by beating his head on the pavement outside the Viper Room club in Los Angeles, Joaquin has struggled in his brother’s shadow for decades.
 His characters are often insecure, trying to live up to otherworldly expectations of themselves.